IrisShaders/Iris/docs/faq.md

 > Q. Why is (insert shader) not working?

 A. That shader likely isn't supported currently, but should be in the future.
+See the list of supported shaders [here](./supportedshaders.md)

 > Q. How do I disable my shaders?